 Advisory Committee on Investor Responsibility

 The mission of the Advisory Committee on Investor Responsibility (ACIR) is to develop strategies for incorporating consideration of social, environmental, and corporate governance (collectively "ESG") issues into the management of The New School's investments.
 Issues under consideration include but are not limited to: human rights, labor standards, environmental sustainability, equity, diversity, discrimination, and corporate governance and disclosure.
 Authorized by the university Board of Trustee's policy and procedures on Investment Responsibility, the ACIR presents recommendations on ESG issues that arise in the management of the university's endowment to the Investment Committee of the Board of Trustees.

 Committee members are appointed by the New School president to serve staggered two-year terms.
-The ACIR consists of two trustees, two faculty members, two students, and two staff members.
+The ACIR consists of two faculty members, two students, and two staff members and two members of the investment committee of the New School.
 Faculty and student nominations come from the Faculty and Student Senate, respectively, or through self-nomination.
 All candidates are asked to submit their résumés and cover letters describing relevant interests and background.

 Charles H. Allison, Jr., Chair